miohtama/sane_plone_addon_template/README.rst

 Example::

 	cd src/yourtheme
-	./personalize yourfancyname # Will create a copy src/yourfancyname out of yourtheme
+	./personalize yourfancyaddonname # Will create a copy src/yourfancyaddonname out of yourtheme

 Dive into
 -----------